kaminiwalunj/mslearn-fabric/Instructions/Labs/05-dataflows-gen2-v2.md

       ![Custom column in Power Query editor.](./Images/p2t3p9.png)

-9. The step to add the custom column is added to the query and the resulting column is displayed in the data pane:
+9. The step to add the custom column is added to the query, and the resulting column is displayed in the data pane:

       ![Query with a custom column step.](./Images/custom-column-added1upd.png)

-## Task 4 : Add data destination for Dataflow
+## Task 4: Add data destination for Dataflow

 In this task, you’ll configure a data destination for a dataflow to enable seamless integration with a Lakehouse.
 This setup ensures that transformed data is efficiently stored and accessible for downstream analytics and reporting.